Martin Fridson

-Martin Steven Fridson (born September 4, 1952, in Highland Park, Michigan) is an American author known for his application of rigorous financial theory to the field of high yield bonds.
-He is also a philanthropist and an author in the subjects of financial reporting, financial history, and political economy.
+Martin Steven Fridson (born September 4, 1952, in Highland Park, Michigan) is an American author who writes about finance and political economy.
 Fridson has been referred to as the "dean of high yield debt."
-He is currently chief investment officer of Lehmann, Livian, Fridson Advisors LLC, an investment firm based in New York, and publisher of Income Securities Investor newsletter.
-He lives on Manhattan's Upper West Side with his wife, Elaine Sisman.

 Education

 Fridson earned a B.A. cum laude in history from Harvard University in 1974, and as a result of gaining entrepreneurial work experience with Southwestern Advantage selling books door-to-door during college, was able to attend Harvard Business School the following semester, eventually graduating in 1976 with an MBA.
 He was also awarded the Chartered Financial Analyst designation in 1982.